tommi1hirvonen/Biflow/README.md

     - Run an Azure Databricks job, pipeline (Delta Live Table), notebook or Python file
     - Use an existing cluster for notebooks and Python files or create a new cluster for each run.
 - Dbt
-    - Run a job in dbt Cloud
+    - Run a job in dbt Cloud&trade;
 - Exe
     - Run locally stored executables (e.g. Python or PowerShell scripts)
 - Dataset
     - Refresh datasets/semantic models published to Power BI Service workspaces
 - Qlik
-    - Reload apps and run automations in Qlik Cloud
+    - Reload apps and run automations in Qlik Cloud&reg;
 - Mail
     - Send emails as part of your workflows
 - Job